apache/carbondata-site/src/site/markdown/troubleshooting.md

   Ensure that the Hiveuser in mysql must allow its access to the external processes.

-- **Title**

-  Failure to read the metastore db during table creation.
+## Failure to read the metastore db during table creation.

   **Symptom**